iFrostizz/OctoPrint-CalibrationCompanion/README.md

 ### Known issues

-- The page will sometimes refresh after generating a .gcode file
+- The page will sometimes refresh after generating a .gcode file.
-- Some "Steps" from the calibration tabs are getting activated when they shouldn't
+- Some "Steps" from the calibration tabs are getting activated when they shouldn't.
-- The procedure is reset after clicking on the step 4, losing your zOffset
+- The procedure is reset after clicking on the step 4, losing your zOffset.

 ## DISCLAIMER